ZoeMaeda/CMT-projet/README.md

 ### Data

-The data files "*Rhine_DO_Palmrainbrücke.csv*", "*Rhine_Flowrate_Rheinhalle.csv*"  and "*Rhine_Watertemperature_Palmrainbrucke.csv*" come from the [Swiss Federal Bureau for the Environment](https://www.bafu.admin.ch/bafu/en/home/topics/water/state/data/obtaining-monitoring-data-on-the-topic-of-water/hydrological-data-service-for-watercourses-and-lakes.html).
+The data file "*data.csv*" was provided by Professor Jean-Christophe Loubier (HES-SO Valais-Wallis).

-The data file "*Rhine_depth.csv*" comes from the [French eauFrance](hydro.eaufrance.fr).
+The data from "*ennui_sur_blase.csv*" was made up by ourselves.

-The data file "*Rhine_windspeeds.txt*" comes from the [Swiss Federal Office of Meteorology](https://www.meteoswiss.admin.ch/services-and-publications/service/weather-and-climate-products/data-portal-for-teaching-and-research.html).

 ### Formulae

-The function tracking dissolved oxygen relies on the [Streeter-Phelps](https://en.wikipedia.org/wiki/Streeter%E2%80%93Phelps_equation) equation, taken from Pearson's *[Introduction to Environmental Engineering and Science](https://www.pearson.com/en-gb/subject-catalog/p/introduction-to-environmental-engineering-and-science-pearson-new-international-edition/P200000004949/9781292025759)*.

-The function tracking pollutant concentrations is based on the Van Genuchten equation, solved by Jin & al in *[Mitigation of impact of a major benzene spill into a river](https://www.sciencedirect.com/science/article/pii/S0043135420300257)*.
+The function gradient descent relies on the algoritm generally attributed to Augustin-Louis Cauchy.
+An overview of the method is available in this article : Gradient Descent in Machine Learning: A Basic Introduction (https://builtin.com/data-science/gradient-descent).

+The statistical knowledge was taken from the statistics class we had.